jakubgajewskicode/Rock-Paper-Scissors-JS-Math-Random-IF-Else-ForEach-/README.md

 - endGame (clearing hands)
 - startGame (comparing hands and adding to the results)

-Click link to play on top of the page to play
+Click link to play on top of the page